 All of us are familiar with numbers.
-1492 is a number.
+For example, 1492 is a number.
 So is 34.
-If we think about what we usually do with numbers, we get a pretty good idea for what Python provides support for.
+If we think about what the common operations are with numbers, we get a pretty good idea for what Python allows us to do with numbers.

 1 + 1 # 2

 If we look at a number for its type, we find something slightly different.